Robert-Garcia552/geek-wallet/README.md

 ### Purpose

-Creating a web-app for users to be able to understand financial products available to them and their pros/cons.
+Creating a web-app for users to be able to track movies they've seen.
 This also allows me to gain experience using a modern tech stack MERN.

+## Features

+Users will be able to:

+* Create an account
+* Sign In
+* Create Read Update Destroy a list of tracked movies

 ## Available Scripts